-- Congenitally increased likelihood of coagulation, such as the “Factor V Leiden mutation”.
+- Congenitally increased likelihood of coagulation, such as ‘Factor V Leiden mutation’.

-This illness is relatively rare, with warning signs of the presence of cerebral vein thrombosis typically including headaches, potential risk factors (see above), epileptic attacks or unconsciousness combined with focal neurological deficits.
-The symptoms are far more protracted as opposed to pure arterial ischaemia.
-Highly effective anticoagulation should occur during treatment.
+This illness is relatively rare, with warning signs of the presence of cerebral vein thrombosis typically including headaches, potential risk factors (see above), epileptic attacks, or unconsciousness combined with focal neurological deficits.
+The symptoms are far more protracted as opposed to pure arterial ischemia.
+Effective anticoagulation should be administered during treatment.

 Vasculitis has no specific cause, especially in young patients.
-Vasculitis is marked by inflammation of blood vessels leading to ischemia in the downstream artery system with corresponding symptomatic failures.
-Vasculitides can systemically affect different organs and thus do not cause any purely neurological symptoms.
-Some vasculitides, however, regularly affect the central nervous system:
+Vasculitis is marked by the inflammation of blood vessels leading to ischemia in the downstream arterial system with corresponding symptomatic failures.
+Vasculitides can systemically affect different organs and thus do not cause purely neurological symptoms.
+Some vasculitides, however, regularly affect the CNS:

 - Primary CNS vasculitis: This vasculitis is entirely present in the CNS and causes a range of symptoms over multiple lesions.

-- Temporal arteritis: When primarily older people report (also pressure-sensitive) pain when chewing or loss of vision, temporal arteritis must always be considered.
+- Temporal arteritis: Usually, when older people complain of a loss of vision or pain (also pressure-sensitive) when chewing, temporal arteritis must always be considered.
 Steroids are prescribed on suspicion to prevent irreversible loss of vision.

 - Takayasu’s arteritis: Mainly affects larger vessels, including the aortal outflow points.
-With symptoms such as Vertigo, syncopal or vision impairments.
+With symptoms such as vertigo, syncope, or vision impairments.

-- Vasculitides of smaller vessels (e.g. granulomatosis with Wegener’s polyangiitis) or accompanying vasculitides alongside collagenosis (e.g. systemic lupus erythematosus) can affect the central nervous system.
+- Vasculitides of smaller vessels (e.g., granulomatosis with Wegener’s polyangiitis) or accompanying vasculitides alongside collagenosis (e.g., systemic lupus erythematosus) can affect the CNS.

-In rare cases, arterial ischaemia can affect the spinal central nervous system.
-The spinal cord is azygously supplied with blood ventrally, and doubly supplied dorsally.
-The most important (and often asked about) “anterior spinal artery syndrome” usually arises in the thoracic spinal cord, and thus affects the entire anterior spinal cord and presents paraparesis (or -plegia).
+In rare cases, arterial ischemia can affect spinal innervation.
+The spinal cord receives azygous (unpaired) blood supply ventrally and paired blood supply dorsally.
+The important (and often asked about) ‘anterior spinal artery syndrome’ usually arises in the thoracic spinal cord.
+It affects the entire anterior spinal cord and presents with paraparesis (or paraplegia).

-It may occur naturally quite suddenly with spinal ischemia.
-However, more frequently, anterior spinal artery syndrome arises during aortal dissections or iatrogenically during operations in the thoracic aorta.
+It may occur suddenly with spinal ischemia.
+However, more frequently, the anterior spinal artery syndrome arises during aortal dissections or iatrogenically during surgeries in the thoracic aorta.

-Following an ischaemic stroke, a certain neuronal group of cells loses its functional capabilities.
-Essentially any extent or localization of damage is possible.
-Every symptom of damage to the CNS is thus fundamentally possible due to an ischaemic stroke (which also indicates the extensive differential diagnostic possibilities).
+Following an ischemic stroke, a certain neuronal group of cells loses its functional capabilities.
+Essentially, any extent or localization of damage is possible.
+Every symptom of damage to the CNS is thus fundamentally possible due to an ischemic stroke (which also indicates the extensive differential diagnostic possibilities).

 The affected vascular territory determines the symptoms

-Despite the principal variety of symptoms, there are chronically recurring typical damage patterns that frequently appear in the clinic.
-They are also often asked about in exams.
+Despite the principal variety of symptoms, there are recurring damage patterns that frequently appear in the clinic.
+They are also often asked about in examinations.
 You should also memorize these symptoms:

-Territorial infarctions in the system of the A. cerebri media are very common.
+Territorial infarctions in the system of the middle cerebral artery are very common.
 Usually, this results in contralateral brachiofacial hemiparesis with hemihypesthesia.
-Because the sensory and motoric language areas and many cognitive networks are located in the supply area of the A. cerebri media, cortical signs like aphasia or neglect may arise.
+Because the sensory and motor language areas and many cognitive networks are located in the supply area of the middle cerebral artery, cortical signs like aphasia or neglect may arise.

 An affected oculomotor system can result in gaze movement toward the lesion.
 The visual pathway can be disrupted by homonymous hemianopsia.
-A. cerebri media is the artery most occluded in stroke.
+The middle cerebral artery is the most frequently occluded artery in stroke.

-The A. cerebri anterior supplies the frontal lobes and areas that control legs and contralateral hemiparesis of the legs occurs accordingly.
-Central bladder incontinence may also arise, as the upper bladder control centre is located near the margo superior cerebri.
+The anterior cerebral artery supplies the frontal lobes and areas that control the legs, and contralateral hemiparesis of the legs occurs accordingly.
+Central bladder incontinence may also arise, as the upper bladder control center is located near the superior margin of the cerebral hemisphere.
 The frontal lobe function can also be visibly impaired, as reflected in drive disorders or an unstable emotional state.
-Akinetic mutism can occur on the affection of both the anterior cerebral territories.
+Akinetic mutism can occur if both anterior cerebral territories are affected.

-Homonymous hemianopsia forms contralaterally.
-In addition to the occipital lobe, the A. cerebri posterior also supplies the thalamus and the capsula inerna.
+Homonymous hemianopsia occurs contralaterally.
+In addition to the occipital lobe, the posterior cerebral artery also supplies the thalamus and internal capsule.
 Proximal occlusions may cause unconsciousness or hemiparesis.
-If the entire visual cortex suffers from insufficient supply, the patients suffer from cortical blindness that they often do not perceive.
+If the entire visual cortex receives insufficient supply, patients suffer from cortical blindness that they often do not perceive.

-This is referred to as “Anton-Babinski syndrome”.
-The symptoms are color blindness, failure to see to-and-fro movements, verbak dyslexia and hallucinations.
-Posterior infarctions are usually painful!
+This is referred to as the ‘Anton-Babinski syndrome’.
+The symptoms are color blindness, failure to see to-and-fro movements, verbal dyslexia, and hallucinations.
+Posterior infarctions are usually painful.

 Territorial cerebellar infarctions entail impaired motor function.
-Ataxia in extremities or the trunk, intention tremor, dysarthria or nystagmus is typical.
+Ataxia in the extremities or the trunk, intention tremor, dysarthria, or nystagmus is typical.
 Balance disorders may provoke central vertigo.

-Many neuronal qualities for many areas of the body are anatomically bundled into the smallest area in the brainstem, and marked symptoms can arise accordingly quickly.
-So-called “alternans syndromes” are typical.
-This describes unilateral brainstem lesions that exhibit a range of symptoms.
-The cranial nerves are affected ipsilaterally, the extremities and trunk contralaterally.
-Alongside hemi- and tetraparesis, dysarthria, central oculomotor disorders and dysphagia, there are also special forms that will be discussed later in the text.
+Many neuronal qualities for many areas of the body are anatomically bundled into the smallest area in the brainstem.
+Accordingly, marked symptoms can arise quickly.
+Further, ‘Alternans syndromes’ are typical.
+These are unilateral brainstem lesions that exhibit a range of symptoms.
+The cranial nerves are affected ipsilaterally, while the extremities and trunk are affected contralaterally.
+Alongside hemiparesis and tetraplegia, dysarthria, central oculomotor disorders, and dysphagia, there are also special forms that will be discussed later.

 Carotid artery stenosis

-A.ophthalmica is a branch of carotid artery.
-If stenosis occurs in this artery, then visual defects such as dark curtain hung over eyes may appear which is self-limiting in nature ending after a certain period.
-This condition is known as amaurosisfugas with an expression of retinal TIA.
+The ophthalmic artery is a branch of the carotid artery.
+If stenosis occurs in this artery, then visual defects such as a dark curtain hanging over the eyes may appear.
+This condition is self-limiting in nature and is known as amaurosis fugax, with an expression of retinal TIA.

 Dissection of the vessels supplying the brain